thirdknife/thirdknife.github.io/projects.md

 [Lingo (OpenSource)](https://github.com/thirdknife/lingo) is my pet project.
 One of my favorite words game is Lingo.
 I have created a JavaScript version of this game.

-[Reddit Gallery (OpenSource)](http://thirdknife.github.io/reddit_pics) is a small project which consumes reddit API and generate a nice looking gallery.
+[Reddit Gallery (OpenSource)](http://thirdknife.github.io/reddit_pics) is a small project which consumes reddit API and generates a nice looking gallery.

 [Causera](https://causera.org/) is an e-commerce platform dedicated to making fundraising for your cause easy.